coolriots/GitHub-training/README.md

 **What you can do with this repo?**
 - You may clone this repo
-- add your files for practise (Delete after you are done practising)
+- add your files for practise
 - Create branches, Pull request, Tagging etc.
-- Do not delete files that you have not created ‼️

 # Part 1: Get started.
 (Essentials) 🐣